Amazon Onsite Interview Questions

-Amazon is the biggest online platform in the world.
-With over 647,500 employees globally, Amazon is the dream company of many tech enthusiasts across the globe.
+Amazon is the biggest online platform in the world and the dream company of many tech professionals across the globe.
 And that is why, cracking an Amazon interview and getting in is not easy.
-They will not let you in without undergoing its testing job application process that at times can take upto months.
+They will not let you in without undergoing its testing job application process that, at times, can take months.
 By making the aspirants wait for so long, they only choose people who have the highest intent to work for them.

 If you are preparing for a tech interview, check out our interview questions page and salary negotiation ebook to get interview-ready!
-Also read Amazon Interview Questions for specific insights and guidance on Amazon tech interviews.
+Also read Amazon Interview Guide and Amazon Interview Questions for specific insights and guidance on Amazon tech interviews.

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.